UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-Instances where non-UTK held items have shelfLocator information.
+Instances where non-UTK held items have :code:`shelfLocator` information.

 Justification
 ^^^^^^^^^^^^^

-While, we do not not know if this shelfLocator information is accurate, we will opt to retain it going forward as a string and map to skos:note.
-Samvera does note some possible future availability of opaque:locationShelfLocator, however this predicate does not exist yet.
+While, we do not not know if this :code:`shelfLocator` information is accurate, we will opt to retain it going forward as a string and map to `skos:note`.
+Samvera does note some possible future availability of `opaque:locationShelfLocator`, however this predicate does not exist yet.

 Xpath
 ^^^^^